aiazza/Containerlab_labs/evpn-vxlan-headend-replication/README.md

 ```

-This enables IPv6 on leaf uplinks and spine downlinks and enables ip routing, I had an issue during the lab where i couldn’t ping p2p interfaces even though everything was setup correctly, I later found that enabling `ip routing ipv6 interfaces` made everything work so don’t forget that.
+This enables IPv6 on leaf uplinks and spine downlinks and enables ip routing, I had an issue during the lab where i couldn’t ping ipv6 lla p2p interfaces even though everything was setup correctly, I later found that enabling `ip routing ipv6 interfaces` made everything work so don’t forget that.
 Now for the BGP configuration

 **Leaf 1 - 4**